This article is also available in Urdu here.

 Then God said, “Let us make mankind in our image, in our likeness, so that they may rule over the fish in the sea and the birds in the sky, over the livestock and all the wild animals, and over all the creatures that move along the ground.”

 So God created mankind in his own image, in the image of God he created them; male and female he created them.
-Genesis 1:26-27 (NIV 2011)
+Genesis 1:26-27

-Not only are men and women made in God’s image, these verses, and the following verse in Genesis 1:28, say that the dominion and stewardship of God’s creation was given to both men and women.
-Genesis 1:26-28 contains profound truths about the equal worth and purpose of men and women.
+Not only are men and women made in God’s image, these verses, and the following verse in Genesis 1:28, say that the dominion and stewardship of God’s creation were given to both men and women.
+Genesis 1:26-28 contains profound truths about the equal status, worth and purpose of men and women.
 [More on gender in Genesis 1 here.]

 Is Leadership Male?